Manlikehenryy/loan-management-system-grpc/README.md

 ## After cloning, navigate to the root directory

-## Navigate to the apiGateway folder
+## Navigate to the walletService folder

-    cd apiGateway

-## Create a .env file, copy the content of example.env to the .env file

-    cp example.env .env

-## Install Dependencies

-    go get ./...

-## Run the app

-    go run main.go

-## Open a new terminal, navigate to the loanService folder

-    cd loanService
+    cd walletService

 ## Create a .env file, copy the content of example.env to the .env file